-Tunnels should be slightly elevated compared to the surrounding soil in order to allow water running off the cover to drain away from the interior, and to allow snow melt to move away from the tunnel when the ground is frozen.
+Tunnels should be slightly elevated compared to the surrounding soil in order to allow water running off the cover and drain away from the interior, and to allow snow melt to move away from the tunnel when the ground is frozen.
 On some sites it is advisable to create a raised pad for tunnels.
 Some growers install tile drainage, French drains, or curtain drains along the inside or outside of tunnels to carry excess water away from growing areas.
 Water running through/under a tunnel takes away soil heat, prevents good root growth, and can create muddy working conditions.
-Orienting tunnels along east-west axis provides optimal light for winter production, and a north-south axis is best to avoid shading inside the tunnel in other seasons, though most crops will have more light than they can use in the summer.
+Orienting tunnels along an east-west axis provides optimal light for winter production, and a north-south axis is best to avoid shading inside the tunnel in other seasons, though most crops will have more light than they can use in the summer.
 If using primarily passive ventilation in a low wind site, it may also be worth considering the direction of the prevailing wind when orienting the tunnel.

 Construction.
 Do not skimp on the structural integrity of tunnels, as this can lead to collapse in bad weather.
 Plan for extreme snow and wind.
 Gothic style tunnels will shed snow better than Quonset hut style structures.
 Well-set ground posts, cross-ties, and other features that anchor the tunnel and keep it rigid are essential.
 Doors and vents should close securely to prevent winds from opening them in storms and seal well to help retain heat.
 It is advisable to have a plan to lower and secure roll up sides for the winter or during high winds.
 When building a tunnel, avoid driving equipment over future growing areas, as this can create compaction.
 Installing large doors in end walls or having removable / roll-up end covers to allow for tractor access can make tillage and addition of bulk soil amendments easier than with small equipment.
-Head houses or other structures make sense for tools and equipment, seed, potting soil rather than taking up valuable growing space in the tunnel.
+Head houses or other structures make sense for storing tools and equipment, seed, and potting soil, rather than taking up valuable growing space in the tunnel.

 Zoning and codes.
 Before you build, contact your state and local agencies to find out about regulations and tax policies for high tunnels.
 Some states and towns may require building permits; setback requirements and building codes vary among municipalities.
 Some consider tunnels to be real property (subject to tax) and others do not.
 It may be helpful to be very clear with local officials that the structure is not permanent and is used for producing agricultural crops.